CSEANZ/Sesame/README.md

 The core tenet of the approach taken in this solution is to ensure it doesn't tightly bind our solution to the client site's source code.
 The end result is an [OAuth2](https://oauth.net/2/)/[OpenID Connect](http://openid.net/connect/) compatible authentication web site that can be used to authenticate using voice from any website that supports an OpenID Connect based authentication flow.

+The project was developed as part of a collaboration by [South32](https://www.south32.net/) and Microsoft engineers.

 ## Key Technologies

 - [Speaker Recognition API](https://azure.microsoft.com/en-au/services/cognitive-services/speaker-recognition/)